signalfx/signalfx-python-tracing/README.md

-# Deprecation Notice
+> # :warning: Deprecation Notice

-:warning: **Please be advised this project is deprecated.
-Only critical security fixes and bugs will be provided.** :warning:
+> **The SignalFx Tracing Library for Python is deprecated and will reach End of Support on October 21st, 2022.
+After that date, this repository will be archived.
+Until then, only critical security fixes and bugs will be provided.**
+>
+>For applications running on Python 3 or higher, use the [Splunk Distribution of OpenTelemetry

-We recommend using our [Splunk Distribution of OpenTelemetry Python](https://github.com/signalfx/splunk-otel-python) going forward, which offers the same capabilities and fully supports the OpenTelemetry standard.
+>Python](https://github.com/signalfx/splunk-otel-python), which offers the same capabilities and fully supports the OpenTelemetry standard.

+---

 # SignalFx Tracing Library for Python